Suicide Gene Therapy for Mesothelioma

 Through means not entirely understood, the toxic drug is transported from one cell to another, causing the cells without the suicide gene to die as well.
 The bystander effect may play an important role in advancing suicide gene therapy.[3]

-Is Suicide Gene Therapy Effective for Mesothelioma?
+Is Suicide Gene Therapy an Effective Treatment for Mesothelioma?

 One of the original studies of suicide gene therapy for mesothelioma occurred in the late 1990s.
 The researchers used a gene called HSV-tk, herpes simplex virus thymidine kinase, and a prodrug called ganciclovir.
 They successfully transferred the gene and found patients tolerated the treatment well.[4]